rubygarage/nextjs6-graphql-client-tutorial/README.md

 Pages in Next.js skip the definition of the surrounding document's markup.
 For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file at `./pages/_document.js`, where you can extend the Document class.

-We're gonna use codebase from the material-ui official repo example with nextjs:
+You need to use codebase from the material-ui official repo example with nextjs:

 ```js
 import React from 'react';